bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/accounts-for-bitcoin-easypaysy!.md

 Sjors: 00:05:17

-Right, and so the reason why we need a 2 of 2 multisig is...
+And so the reason why we need a 2 of 2 multisig is...

 Aaron: 00:05:22

-Yeah, okay, so there's two public keys in there.
+So there's two public keys in there.
 So these are basically your public keys at this point.
 When you're making this transaction, you're announcing to the world, these are my two public keys.
 One public key is your identity public key or...
-Yeah, so, well, one of them is for communication anyways.
+So, well, one of them is for communication anyways.
 I forget, there's a term for it, which I'm, which is slipping my mind right now, but one of them is for communication.
 So if you want to send me some kind of message, you use this public key, which I think is the first of the two, like it's just an order.
 The first one is for communication.